“Lessons Learned From Marine Corps Deployments, Military Olympic Competitions, And Nomadic Journeys”

 Sarah’s teaching style tends to be on the gentle and spiritual side, but she is happy to teach more vigorous classes depending on the needs and desires of those whom she serves.
 No matter what, Sarah strives to be personal and have fun!
 She enjoys inspiring students and encouraging them to foster a healthy relationship between their hearts and minds, and to express that relationship on the mat through the poses of their bodies and off the mat through their attitude toward themselves and treatment of others.

 Previously, she taught group yoga with Feel It Burn Studio in Gahanna, OH.
 The classes she instructed were Hatha, Yoga for Weight-loss (think CorePowerYoga vinyasa style classes), and “Mixers” which were a combo of spinning and yoga.
 She also taught beginners’ yoga classes at Jackhammer Fitness in Columbus, OH.
 Additionally, through her association with the non-profit organization, Semper Fidelis Health and Wellness, she taught free group sessions at Proactiv Health Centers Chiropractic Office in New Albany, OH as well as free Restorative Yoga classes to veterans on Sunday nights at Feel It Burn.
-In the spring, Sarah added her famed “Roga” to her teaching docket and took small groups out for running followed by yoga-for-athletes at the lovely Woodside Green Park in Gahanna.
+In the spring of 2012, Sarah added her famed “Roga” to her teaching docket and took small groups out for running followed by yoga-for-athletes at the lovely Woodside Green Park in Gahanna.

 With over a decade of practicing and leading experience and 25 years of experience as a competitive, collegiate, and semi-professional athlete, Sarah is passionate about teaching, fitness, and overall health and wellness because she loves to inspire people of all ages to choose to live the life you love and love the life you live, no matter what!
 And always, Just Roll With It!